Causal Inference in Randomized Trials with Partial Clustering: Methods

 To account for partial clustering in the trial designs of interest, we need to make two adjustments to the standard TMLE implementation (Appendix~\ref{app:tmle}).
-First, the cross-validation scheme must reflect the dependence structure.
-Practically, for trials where control clusters are dissolved after randomization (e.g., SEARCH-IPT) or trials where intervention clusters are created after randomization (i.e., IRGTTs), all participants from a given intervention cluster will be assigned to the same split, while control participants will be randomly assigned to splits.
+First, any sample-splitting or cross-validation scheme must reflect the dependence structure\cite{van_der_laan_targeted_2011, phillips_practical_2023}.
+Practically, for trials where control participants are un-grouped after randomization (e.g., SEARCH-IPT) or trials where intervention participants are grouped together after randomization (i.e., IRGTTs), all participants from a given intervention cluster will be assigned to the same split, while control participants will be randomly assigned to splits.
 Second, statistical inference must reflect the dependence structure.
 By design, TMLE solves the efficient influence curve estimating equation for the effect of interest.
 Thus, a TMLE for the individual-level effect, which has been our focus, solves $0 = \frac{1}{N_T} \sum_{i=1}^{N_T} \hat{IC}_{i.}$ where $\hat{IC}_{i.}$ denotes the estimated influence curve (IC) for participant $i$.
-Following \cite{schnitzer_effect_2014, benitez_defining_2023} with details in Appendix~\ref{app:ICagg}, we aggregate the participant-level IC to the cluster level and estimate the variance of the TMLE with the sample variance of the aggregated ICs, divided by the the effective sample size.
+Following \cite{schnitzer_effect_2014, benitez_defining_2023} with details in Appendix~\ref{app:ICagg}, we aggregate the participant-level IC to the cluster-level and estimate the variance of the TMLE with the sample variance of the aggregated ICs, divided by the number of independent units $J^*$.
 With this variance estimate, we obtain Wald-type 95\% confidence intervals and tests of the null hypothesis.
+Aggregation of the influence curve estimates in this manner does not require estimation or assumption of a within-cluster covariance structure\cite{van_der_laan_targeted_2018}.
 This TMLE can easily be implemented with the \texttt{ltmle} R package by specifying cluster membership with the \texttt{id} argument.